 What is ADHD Therapy?

-ADHD therapy is a treatment option for ADHD.
-ADHD therapy is an umbrella term that comprises of several different therapeutic practices.
+ADHD therapy is a treatment option.
+It is an umbrella term that comprises of several different therapeutic practices.
 These include behavioral therapy, cognitive-behavioral therapy, metacognitive therapy, occupational behavioral therapy and biofeedback therapy.

-ADHD therapy can be conducted in one-on-one or group settings, such as ADHD family therapy.
+ADHD therapy can be conducted in one-on-one or group settings, such as family therapy.
 Typical activities might involve techniques to improve focus or time management, breathing and mindfulness exercises or even measuring the individual’s brain activity through neurofeedback sessions.
 A person diagnosed with ADHD might attend therapy for a varied number of sessions, depending on the severity of their symptoms.
-Not usually intended as a long term solution, ADHD therapy focuses on teaching participants exercises and techniques so they can self-practice ADHD therapy at home after the official sessions end.
+Not usually intended as a long term solution, ADHD therapy focuses on teaching participants exercises and techniques so they can practice ADHD therapy at home even after the official sessions come to an end.

 What are the different types of ADHD Treatment?